itod/threadutils/README.md

 ##Exchanger

 An exchanger is a lot like a synchronous channel, except that instead of passing a single object from one thread to another (like relay racers passing a baton), an exchanger allows two threads to swap two objects (like a hostage taker swapping a hostage for ransom).
 Exchangers allow two threads to rendezvous while swapping two objects in a single operation.
-Of course, neither thread can continue until the swap is complete.
+Of course, neither thread can continue execution until the swap is complete.

 One thread arrives at the rendezvous point first, "gives" its object, and blocks until a second thread arrives to "give" its own object.
 The first thread is blocked until both threads have arrived and successfully given their respective objects.
 The objects are swapped, each thread receives its "taken" object and continues execution.